Home » USMLE Step 1 Practice Question Types

 Most Likely Step 1 Questions

 The most likely question students will encounter on the USMLE Step 1 exam is a “most likely” question (eg. Which of the following is the most likely diagnosis?)!
 Often, “most likely” questions will be asked in the context of a long clinical case.
 To approach these long cases, it is important for students to put together all the pieces of the puzzle.
-In order to do this quickly and efficiently, students should read the actual question of the stem first.
+To do this quickly and efficiently, students should read the actual question of the stem first.
 This is important so students know if they will need to focus on diagnosis, a biochemical correlate, anatomy, etc. while they read through the question.
-Often, a brief 1-2 second skim through the answer choices will help students put together a framework for what they should be looking for in the stem.
-While reading, highlighting between 3-5 clues can help students put together the mental puzzle.
-Often, a clinical case is written, and one or two extra distracting details are added in that may be relevant to some of the (incorrect) answer choices.
-Because of these distractors, it is extremely important to put together all the clues and treat the case as a whole.

 Multimedia Step 1 Questions

-Multimedia questions encompass questions that contain radiologic or pathologic findings, or videos or audio of physical exam maneuvers.
-These questions often stress students out, and panic sets in the moment they press the “play” button on that dreaded cardiac physical exam.
-The first thing to do with any multimedia question is to keep calm and carry on.
-Many multimedia questions can in fact be answered by reading the stem alone!
-Therefore, the best approach to these types of questions is reading the actual question first, skimming the answer choices, then listening or watching or looking at the image at hand for no longer than 15 seconds, then reading the stem.
-Sometimes, the physical exam finding or the image will be easily recognized, in which case, great!
+Therefore, the best approach to these types of questions is reading the actual question first.
+Afterward, skim the answer choices, briefly view the image for 15 seconds, then read the stem.
+Sometimes, you will recognize the physical exam finding or the image easily, in which case, great!
 Use it as one of the clues in the question stem.
 Sometimes, the multimedia may be harder to interpret – is that a rumbling diastolic murmur?
 Is it a fixed split S2?
 Is it a loud S4?
-In these cases, students should try to use the stem to put together as many clues as they can prior to jumping into the answer choices.
+In these instances, students should assemble as many stem clues as possible before delving into answer choices.

 Chart Step 1 Questions

-The last type of question that is commonly seen on USMLE Step 1 is a chart question.
-By this we mean that instead of sentences comprising the answer choices, students find a huge chart that is dominated by an assortment of up, down, and sideways arrows, with a sprinkling of urine findings (different types of casts, for example), CSF findings (protein, glucose levels), or pretty much anything else.
-Like multimedia questions, students often get easily overwhelmed by the charts and can easily get slipped up.
+Like multimedia questions, students often get easily overwhelmed by the charts and can slip up.
 The best way to approach a chart question is to start with the column you are most familiar with and use the process of elimination wisely.
-It is also important to remember which aspect is the cause, and which aspect may be a consequence – it is extremely easy to get mixed up with all the up and down arrows.
+It is also important to remember which aspect is the cause, and which aspect may be a consequence.
+It is extremely easy to get mixed up with all the up and down arrows.
 Students should take their time and approach chart questions methodically.
-As always, if you need additional help or want to incorporate 1-on-1 tutoring into your study schedule, you can contact us here.